nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to list tasks
 2. DODO-BIRD shows a list of tasks
 3. User requests to delete a specific task in the list
+4. DODO-BIRD asks the user to confirm
+5. User confirms the deletion
-4. DODO-BIRD deletes the person <br>
+6. DODO-BIRD deletes the task <br>
 Use case ends.

 **Extensions**

 2a.
+User does not confirm

+> Use case ends

+2b.
 The list is empty

 > Use case ends